Lothar Götz: Pas de Trois

-Domo Baal is delighted to host Lothar Götz's third solo exhibition in the gallery: 'Pas de Trois', a response to Oskar Schlemmer's Triadic Ballet (1922).
+Domo Baal is delighted to present Lothar Götz's third solo exhibition in the gallery 'Pas de Trois', a response to Oskar Schlemmer's Triadic Ballet (1922).

 Lothar Götz will present a theatrical environment, incorporating wall works, new paintings on linen, screen–printed fabric and a trio of vitrines presenting a series of drawings on paper, all using a palette dominated by three colours: yellow, pink and black, which together create a stage set–like space inspired by Schlemmer.
 Presented like a sketch for a performance, the installation, through referencing this classic 1922 Bauhaus work, explores the relationship between architecture, dance and theatre and themes relating to desire, sexuality, identity and the abstract/human divide.

 Götz's exhibition 'Pas de Trois' pays tribute in particular to three of Schlemmer's sketches 'Kostümentwürfe zum Triadischen Ballett' 1922 (Museum of Germanic Culture, Cambridge, Mass.)

 Götz describes the work as his own 'dance in the head', inspired both by the Ballet and by Schlemmer himself, an artist to whom he has long felt close in spirit.
 While this is the first time Götz has referenced the 'Triadic Ballet' directly in his work, he first came across it when a student in Aachen (1983–88) – giving his first talk there about Schlemmer – at a time when he himself was not sure whether to become an actor, artist or a dancer.
 It was Schlemmer's work that underlined the possibilities to combine these interests through art.